 He’s been at the head of the agency that bears his name since 2006.
 Today, Lucien Pagès represents a roll call of fashion players including Jacquemus, JW Anderson, Lemaire, Paco Rabanne and works alongside Anthony Vaccarello at Saint Laurent and Jonathan Anderson at Loewe… All of them were selected for their ability to bring forward a vision of fashion that embodies our times: radical enough to fire the imagination, yet realistic enough to be wearable.
 Fiercely committed to his clients, Lucien Pagès plays a central role in the many critical issues faced by fashion houses, from design and image to consumer relationships.
 This perspective makes him the ideal person to inaugurate our wide-ranging examination of the many futures of fashion, which Première Vision is kicking off today.
-Three full months of interviews providing a 360-degree overview will be found in our newsletters and via digital conferences on our website, for the top analyses and strategies to think up – and build – the many futures of fashion.
+Three full months of interviews providing a 360-degree overview will be found in our newsletters and via digital talks on our website, for the top analyses and strategies to think up – and build – the many futures of fashion.

 The virus has shattered the fashion world and its organizing structures – the show weeks, the presentations to buyers, etc. What is your take on the situation?